curious-bigcat/cdp/snowflake_cdp_demo.md

 - **Test data** – Reuse the `customer_sales` view from the guide or point the parent model at `DEMO_CDP.ENRICHED.DIM_CUSTOMER`.
 - **Parent model + audiences** – In Hightouch Audiences, configure the parent model with `customer_id` as the key, add a condition like “`last_order_date is within 60 days`” to capture recently converted users, and save it as `YT_Suppression`.
-- **Destination** – Add a Google Ads Customer Match destination (OAuth login), select the `Customer List` subtype for YouTube, and choose hashed email/phone identifiers produced via LiveRamp.
+- **Destination** – Add a Google Ads Customer Match destination (OAuth login), select the `Customer List` subtype for YouTube, and choose hashed email/phone identifiers or Verisk PID/HHID values generated inside Snowflake.
 - **Automation** – Run the audience sync once live, then schedule it hourly so any new purchasers automatically flow into Google Ads suppression lists, protecting budget.

 ## 9. Marketplace Storytelling Tips